rug-cit-hpc/league-of-robots/roles/gpu/README.md

 ## Other comments

- - The smaller Nvidia .run driver installation file is also avaialble, but then number of commands and options are missing on system (for example `nvidia-smi`)
+ - The smaller Nvidia .run driver installation file is also avaialable, but then number of commands and options are missing on system (for example `nvidia-smi`)
  - The long term availablitiy of .run file on nvidia website is not of concern as the cuda archive website is in 2022 still containing the old versions from 2007
- - driver installation vial yum repository is harder to implement for two reasons:
+ - driver installation is possible via yum repository, but it is harder to implement for two reasons:
     - the version needs to be limitied for nvidia-driver rpm and 15 (!) other packages
     - it seems that not all old versions are available on repository, only 'recent' ones
  - nvidia advises against using the `persistenced mode` as it is slowly deprecated and instead reccomends the use of `persistenced daemon`

 [cuda archive website](https://developer.nvidia.com/cuda-toolkit-archive)

-## Debugging

-To force driver reinstall
- - simply change the `gpu_count` from f.e.
-8 to 9, and the role will detect the wrong number of devices, and therefore try to reinstall the driver.